Hello, friend — welcome to my quasi-informal personal/professional page.

 A deep dive into Swift's protocols with associated types, their roots in other languages, and why they have a surprising relationship to Objective-C protocols (namely, almost none at all).
 This talk introduced the term PATs and got 25k+ views on YouTube, which I like to hope is solid "dog riding a skateboard" territory for a niche, unpromoted PL talk.

-I used to give answers on StackOverflow, mostly on the finer points of auto-layout, but also not entirely.
+I've coauthored a couple of books, on ML and on Swift, and tech edited dozens of articles.
+I used to give answers on StackOverflow, mostly on the finer points of auto-layout, but also on ML.